prettycode/SyntheticIndexGenerator/Data/data-sources/alternatives/README.md

-These are back-test results from aHR0cHM6Ly90ZXN0Zm9sLmlvLw==.
+These are back-test results from test.

 KMLMX: synthetic KMLM w/0.9% ER back to 1992.
 GOLDX: synthetic gold ETF w/0% ER back to 1979.